5 Little Known Cervicogenic Tension Headache Facts

 What Is a Cervicogenic Headache?

 A cervicogenic headache is a headache that arises from problems in your neck.
-These headaches are often caused by physical conditions or tramas such as a prolapsed or dislocated disc in your neck, a whiplash injury, or cervical fractures.
+These headaches are often caused by physical conditions or traumas such as a prolapsed or dislocated disc in your neck, a whiplash injury, or cervical fractures.
 Forward head posture can also lead to uncomfortable cervicogenic headaches or migraines due to the stress placed on your neck and base of your skull.

 On rare occasions, underlying medical conditions such as cancer, infections, or rheumatoid arthritis could be the cause of your headache.